johanzi/GOMAP_maize_B73_NAM5/README.md

 I needed to perform GO enrichment analysis on genes targeted by sRNAs in maize before the time a B73 NAM5 GO term annotation was available on [MaizeGDB](https://download.maizegdb.org/GeneFunction_and_Expression/Pannzer_GO_Terms/) in 2022.
 This annotation was performed using [PANNZER](http://ekhidna2.biocenter.helsinki.fi/sanspanz/), see reference paper [Törönen & Holm, 2022](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4193).
 I therefore decided to use the Gene Ontology Meta Annotator for Plants ([GOMAP]([https://bioinformapping.com/gomap/master/RUNNING.htm](https://bioinformapping.com/gomap/master/OVERVIEW.html)) pipeline.

 Both PANNZER and GOMAP annotated 39,756 genes.
 However, GOMAP could generate 493,310 annotations vs 167,519 for PANNZER.
 Although GOMAP manual recommends running the pipeline on a high-performance cluster (HPC) due to the sheer amount of calculation it needs, the setting of my HPC provider did not allow me to run such a long job.
-It took my local workstation (10 cores of 2,2 GHz each) about one month to complete the annotation.
+It took my local workstation (10 quad-core processors of 2,2 GHz each) about one month to complete the annotation.
 To save time and energy for others, I provide here the GOMAP annotation for B73 NAM5 with its step-by-step.

 # Requisites

-* UNIX-based computer with a decent amount of RAM and cores (mine had 10 x v4 processors of 2.2 GHz each, 63 Gb of RAM, 4 Gb GPU, OS Linux Mint 19.1 Cinnamon)
+* UNIX-based computer with a decent amount of RAM and cores (mine had 10 quad-core processors (40 cores) of 2.2 GHz each, 63 Gb of RAM, 4 Gb GPU, OS Linux Mint 19.1 Cinnamon)
 * Singularity (version 3.6.3 used here
 * GOMAP (version 1.3.5 used here)